The 8 Types of Light Switches and Dimmers Homeowners Should Know

 A dimmer switch controls a light's intensity.
-Usually you can replace any single-pole switch with a dimmer.
-However, for a fan or fluorescent light, buy a special switch rated to control those devices.
+You can usually replace any single-pole switch with a dimmer.
+However, for a fan or fluorescent light, you should buy a special switch rated to control those devices.

-A four-way switch is similar to a three-way, except it has four terminals and controls three lights.
+A four-way switch is similar to a three-way, except it has four terminals (plus a ground terminal) and controls one fixture from three locations.
+This type of switch must be combined between two three-way switches to form a circuit.
 While more uncommon, this is a good option for large rooms with several entrances.

 A rotary dimmer switch is the most common type of dimmer switch.
 As you rotate the knob clockwise and counterclockwise, the intensity of the light changes.